By Dr. Tabetha Bradley

 Being a surgeon is not boring!
 If you have a strong desire to help people, a love for learning, and don’t mind a little hard work, medicine can be an amazing profession.

 The last 19 years since I left Chelan to become a surgeon have been an amazing adventure that I wouldn’t trade for the world.
 But, as they say, there is no place like home and I am happy to be back in Chelan working at the hospital and raising my family in one of the best places in the world to live!

+We are proud to have invested in Dr. Tabetha Bradley’s healthcare education journey.
 Interested in a healthcare career?
 Or continuing your healthcare education?
 Chelan graduate/resident?
 Apply for your scholarship here!